What is hair porosity, and how do you determine yours?

 Hair porosity.
 A ‘difficult’ term that you may have heard of.
 But once you have a good understanding of it, it can make your life as a Curlygirl a lot easier.
 It has to do with how well your hair can absorb moisture.
 And because many of us curlyheads struggle with dry or too greasy hair, it's oh so important.

 By the term hair porosity, we mean how well your hair is actually able to absorb and retain moisture.
+If you have porous hair, your hair's moisture balance is not quite balanced.
 By moisture, we mean not only water but also the nutrition you give your hair through a mask or other hair products.

-There are three degrees of porosity in the Curly Hair world: high, low, and medium.
-Your porosity depends on several factors.
-It can be genetically determined, but it can also change as a result of different hair treatments.
-It is even possible to have varying degrees of porosity in your hair.
+In the Curly Hair world, there are three degrees of porosity: high, low and medium.
+What your porosity is depends on several factors.
+It can be genetically determined, but it can also change due to different hair treatments.
+It is even possible to have different degrees of porosity in your hair.
 But what is the difference between these degrees?

-This is often the case when the hair damaged by heat or chemicals, such as bleach and hair dye.
+High porosity commonly occurs in hair damaged by heat or chemicals, such as bleach and hair dye.
 With high porosity hair, the hair cuticles (outer layer of your hair) are wide open and have holes in them.
 This makes it easy for moisture to penetrate your hair.
 Unfortunately, these characteristics also cause the hair to lose moisture quickly, causing it to dry quickly.
-We call this high porosity hair.
+We call this highly porous hair, or in other words, you have high porosity.

 Characteristics of high porosity hair: